manybabies/manybabies.github.io/index.md

 ***

 ## Get involved
 We encourage everyone who is interested in developmental research to [get involved]({{site.baseurl}}/get_involved/)!
-Access to infants/infant lab is **not** a prerequisite.
+Access to infants/infant lab is **NOT** a prerequisite.

 ***

 ## Updates
 If you are a **ManyBabies** collaborator, don't forget to keep an updated record of your MB-related activities and initiatives (e.g., workshops, talks etc.).

-In this [spreadsheet](https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing) you can check a more complete list of **MB** activities and initiatives.
-To add new activities and initiatives, please complete [this form](https://forms.gle/qaynWvpYLP1J4eYd6).
+* View a list of **MB** activities and initiatives in this [spreadsheet](https://docs.google.com/spreadsheets/d/1esnJTsPB0NJ2PP0fwmWIhSxShKLIN99Ga8ehCDyz3rQ/edit?usp=sharing)
+* Add new activities and initiatives by filling out [this form](https://forms.gle/qaynWvpYLP1J4eYd6)